Picovoice/rhino/binding/android/README.md

 There is also the option to pass an error callback, which will be invoked if an error is encountered while RhinoManager is processing audio.

 RequireEndpoint is the parameter which indicates if Rhino should wait for a silence before inferring context.
-Default is set to true.
+If set to `true`, Rhino requires an endpoint (a chunk of silence) after the spoken command.
+If set to `false`, Rhino tries to detect silence, but if it cannot, it still will provide inference regardless.
+Set to `false` only if operating in an environment with overlapping speech (e.g. people talking in the background).

 These optional parameters can be set through the Builder functions `setModelPath`, `setSensitivity`, `setErrorCallback` and `setRequireEndpoint`:
 ```java